OpenFreeEnergy/openfe/docs/guide/setup/creating_ligand_networks.rst

    # Now let's plan the Network
    ligand_network = network_planner(ligands=mols, mappers=[mapper], scorer=scorer)

-Practical information on generating ligand networks can be found in our :ref:`cookbook for ligand network generation <cookbook_planning_ligandnetwork>` .
+Practical information on generating ligand networks can be found in our :ref:`cookbook for ligand network generation <cookbook/generate_ligand_network.nblink>` .

 .. note::
    Like the Component objects, a ``LigandNetwork`` object is immutable once created!